What's on

 Local Tips

-• Glendalough is busiest between half-ten and noon when the day-tripper coaches arrive.
-This tour gets you there earlier, which makes a real difference - the valley before the crowds is a different place.
-If you have a moment between the guided tour and your next stop, the flat Green Road walk from the visitor centre to the Upper Lake takes about 25 minutes and passes nine of the main monastic ruins.
+• Get to Glendalough before the coaches.
+Day-tripper buses arrive between half-ten and noon.
+This tour gets you there earlier, and the valley before the crowds is a different place.
+The Green Road from the visitor centre to the Upper Lake takes about 25 minutes and passes nine of the main ruined structures.

 Nearby on IrelandMe

-• Glendalough - A 6th-century monastic city in a glacial valley with two lakes: St Kevin’s round tower, a cathedral, seven ruined churches, and walking trails from easy lakeshore strolls to proper mountain hikes.
+• Glendalough - A 6th-century monastic city in a glacial valley: round tower, cathedral, seven ruined churches, and trails from easy lakeshore walks to mountain hikes.